Comparing taxable, traditional, and Roth accounts

 Published:

-Of course, taxable and retirement accounts have their own advantages and disadtanvages, so taxes should not be the only consideration.
+Of course, taxable and retirement accounts have their own advantages and disadvantages, so taxes should not be the only consideration.
 With a taxable account, you have liquidity.
 With a retirement account, you give up liquidity.
 Another consideration is the difference between traditional and Roth accounts.
-Traditional accounts have a required minimum distribution, wheras Roth accounts do not.
+Traditional accounts have required minimum distributions (RMDs), whereas Roth accounts do not.
 Furthermore, both traditional and Roth accounts have the same annual contribution limits (currently $23,000 for 403(b)), so Roth allows a larger investment in pre-tax dollars.
-For instance, at 30% tax rate, to invest $10,000, traditional requires $10,000 of pre-tax income, whereas Roth requires $14,286.
+For instance, at a 30% tax rate, to invest $10,000, a traditional IRA requires $10,000 of pre-tax income, whereas a Roth requires $14,286.
 With my current employer, 9% of my salary is matched and contributed to a traditional account, and 457(b) is also traditional.
-Therefore it seems wise to max out the remaining investments in Roth only.
+Therefore, it seems wise to max out the remaining investments in Roth only.